AukeHoekstra/oreilly-github-demo/README.md

 A great example repo you can fork to your heart’s content, that serves as a launchpad for working your way through the amazing **[Learning GitHub](http://shop.oreilly.com/category/videos/programming.do)** video training series.

-And here is my added text and a link to [aukehoekstra.nl](http://www.aukehoekstra.nl)
+And here is my added text and a link to [aukehoekstra.nl](http://www.aukehoekstra.nl).
+And the extra link practice.

 ## Getting started